anaef/lua-h3/doc/Hierarchy.md

 Returns the center child cell of the specified cell at the specified finer resolution.

+## `h3.celltochildpos (cell, parentres)`

+Returns the position of the specified cell within the ordered list of child cells of its parent cell at the specified resolution.

+## `h3.childpostocell (childpos, parent, childres)`

+Returns a child cell based on its specified position within the ordered list of child cells of the specified parent cell at the specified resolution.

 ## `h3.compactcells (cells)`

 Returns a set of cells that best compacts the provided set of same-resolution cells.